Skip to content

 Cursor's pricing change pushed a meaningful slice of heavy users to look elsewhere.
 We tracked the Reddit migration data and tested every credible alternative.
 Here is the working ranking.

-If you came to this page, you’re probably one of the engineers reconsidering Cursor after the June 2025 pricing change.
+If you came to this page, you are probably one of the engineers reconsidering Cursor after the June 2025 pricing change.
 This piece exists to answer the question: where should you actually go?

 Background on what happened: see our Cursor pricing crisis analysis.
 Short version: Cursor changed Pro to “$20 of usage at API rates” instead of the old “500 fast / unlimited slow” model.
 Heavy users were impacted.
 Trust was meaningfully damaged.
 Migration started immediately.

-After tracking what the community actually did and testing every credible alternative myself, here is the working ranking.
+After tracking what the community actually did and testing every credible alternative myself — and reading every “I switched and here is exactly why” video that landed in early-to-mid-July — here is the working ranking.

 The honest short answer